nicoduj/homebridge-gogogate2/README.md

 [Gogogate 2](https://www.gogogate.com) plugin for [HomeBridge](https://github.com/nfarina/homebridge) using http calls.

-> ## Work In Progress

-This plugin is inteneded to add yours doors connected to gogogate to homekit.
+This plugin will add your doors connected to gogogate to homekit.
 It can update in the background so that openning / closing outside home app can trigger your automations.
+It will also display battery sensor and temperature from your wireless sensors.

 > List of known issues:
 >